wp-plugins/fb-wallpost-widget/readme.txt

 2. Upload the 'fb-wallpost-widget' folder to the '/wp-content/plugins/' directory,
 3. Activate the plugin through the 'Plugins' menu in WordPress.

+== Screenshots ==

+1. Widget settings
+2. Plain output (this is twentytwelve)
+3. Easy to style to fit your theme

 == Changelog ==

 = Version 0.3 =